Mediterranean · Restaurants · Special Occasion · Steakhouse

 Five Stars mentioned the tabbouleh was a good palate cleanser between the meats.
 I enjoyed the salad’s complexity.
 It was spicy from the jalapeños, cool from the crisp cucumbers, pungent from the red onions, and tangy from the room-temperature tomatoes.

 Phil is not only well-versed in the menu and cooking process, but he is also sharp.
 We wondered out loud whether we were supposed to slice into the meat on the big bone or if it was just there for show.
 I suspect the latter.
 Phil handled it tactfully, turning what could have been awkward into something funny.
-If I were a manager for a high-end restaurant, I would poach him in a second.
+If I were a manager for an upscale restaurant, I would poach him in a second.

 Bars/Lounges · Restaurants · Special Occasion · Steakhouse